Most older homes were designed with two ‘zones’ – a living zone and a sleeping zone.

 From terraces to bungalows to 1960’s triple-fronted classics, Australian homes have traditionally been planned around a ‘front room’ or two for living and entertaining with a collection of bedrooms and service areas located toward the rear of the house.

 During the 1970’s a casual family/meals area became part of most typical floor plans to complement the more formal living/dining area that was reserved for visitors or special occasions.
 At the same time, a growing interest in passive solar design saw many homes designed with the living areas facing north and the service areas facing south.
 A north-south orientation of living/sleeping areas is still integral to sustainable home design.
-Some of the common sense of the passively designed courtyard type of planning has been lost since the 1970’s and passive solar design has become a second “go-to” idea in favour of “box” plan forms with more rooms.
+These common sense zoning and site planning ideas espoused by passively designed courtyard type of planning have been lost since the 1970’s and passive solar design has become a (back to the future) second “go-to” idea in favour of “box” plan forms with more rooms.

 Parents often want a master bedroom, an en-suite and a walk-in robe to be remote from children’s bedrooms.
-In addition, more and more people are working from home these days and require a quiet study or home-office, as well as a private space to simply relax.
+In addition, in a post COVID-19 world, more and more people are working from home and require a quiet study or home-office, as well as a private space to simply relax.
 Children’s bedrooms are also often supplemented with a separate play or study area remote from the rest of the house.

 When you add these four zones to the family living/meals area, an outdoor living area and a service area for bins, bikes and a clothes line there are often at least seven different zones that need to be planned within a model new home or renovation!